Skip to content

 How do I increase billable percentage?

-Time tracking reveals where non-billable hours go.
-Common culprits: social media, excessive email, over-long meetings, administrative tasks, business development that doesn't produce work.
-Systematize administrative tasks (invoice templates, CRM, scheduling tools).
-Batch non-billable work (one business development morning weekly rather than scattered).
+Time tracking typically reveals where non-billable hours go.
+Common culprits include social media, excessive email, over-long meetings, administrative tasks, and business development that does not produce paid work.
+Common operational responses involve systematising administrative tasks (invoice templates, CRM, scheduling tools) and batching non-billable work into dedicated blocks rather than letting it scatter across every working day.
+The exact lift varies by individual baseline and discipline.

 What if capacity is insufficient?